Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Today, if the theme resonates, name to yourself one person with whom you want to be right now.
 Take one small action in their direction: a message, an invitation, even a silent thought sent to them inwardly.
 The Shadow recognizes such gestures as work with longing, and in the dreams that follow more often sets at least two plates on the table.

 You dream that there has just been a celebration: laughter, food, people.
 But now everyone has gone.
-On the table — scattered plates, unfinished glasses, crumbs.
+On the table lie scattered plates, unfinished glasses, crumbs.
 The house is quiet.
 You stand in the middle of the room where it was just now noisy.
-In the body — a strange mix of tiredness and longing: “it was good, and now it is empty.”
+In the body sits a strange mix of tiredness and longing: “it was good, and now it is empty.”

-Your Inner Child speaks through this dream — the part that especially feels the moment when a celebration ends and life returns to weekdays.
-It comes after vivid events: after gatherings, trips, vacations, a big work or family wave.
+In those leftovers your Inner Child remembers: the part that especially feels the moment when a celebration ends and life returns to weekdays.
+The Inner Child comes after vivid events: after gatherings, trips, vacations, a big work or family wave.
 The Inner Child does not want the celebration to last forever; it asks you to honor this “aftertaste,” not to immediately start a new race.

 Ask yourself: “After what ‘celebration’ am I now in my life — and how can I allow myself the sad ‘after’ without immediately demanding from myself a new ‘before’?”